Where to stay in Quebec City without a car: 6 Best areas

 Promenade des Gouverneurs is a scenic boardwalk with a picturesque walk along the cliffs overlooking the St. Lawrence River.
 It offers views of the river, the Old Quebec district, and the Château Frontenac.

-Best places to stay in Quebec City in Parliament Hill without a car:
+Recommended places to stay in Parliament Hill:

 BEST HOTEL DEALS IN PARLIAMENT HILL